JackCostaK/Spotify-Converter/README.md

 # Spotify-Converter
-Transfers Spotify Playlists to mp3
+Transfers Spotify Playlists to mp3 files

 ## How To Use